arp242/goatcounter/README.markdown

 `-smtp` is required to send login emails.
 You can use something like Mailtrap if you just want it for yourself, but you can also use your Gmail or whatnot.

+You can create new sites with the `create` command:

+	goatcounter create -email me@example.com -domain stats.example.com

 ### Updating